-The Ph.D. candidate must defend the dissertation before the assessment committee according to the following procedures:
+The PhD candidate defends the dissertation before the assessment committee according to the following procedures:

-- The date for the defense session is set by the Dean. - The physical presence of the candidate at the defense is required.
-Candidates may defend the dissertation by telecommunication at AHOS. - The defense is open to the public. - A secretary appointed by the committee shall write down the session report. - The final session report shall be signed by all members present in the defense.
+• The date for the defense session is set by the Dean.

+- The physical presence of the candidate at the defense is required. - The defense is open to the public. - The Dissertation is graded with a pass/fail assessment. - The chairperson writes down the session report. - The final session report is signed by all members present in the defense.

-6. AWARD OF THE Ph.D.
+6. AWARD OF THE PhD

-The Ph.D. degree is the highest academic degree awarded at the Institute of Theology to candidates who have completed the required coursework, participated in at least two international conferences, published at least one article in a peered academic review, defended a doctoral dissertation, and submitted it by hand to the Library after making the requested amendments.
+The PhD degree is the highest academic degree awarded at the Institute of Theology to candidates who have completed the required coursework, participated in at least two international conferences, published at least one article in a peered academic review, defended a doctoral dissertation, and submitted it by hand to the Library after making the requested amendments.

-Candidates are eligible to receive the Ph.D. degree when they offer by hand to the Dean's office the following documents:
+Candidates are eligible to receive the PhD degree when they offer by hand to the Dean's office the following documents:

-- · Certificates of participation in at least two national or international conferences. - A copy of their publication in a peer-reviewed academic journal. - A copy of the Dissertation after the final amendments, signed by the five members of the Assessment Committee. - A Library receipt of the Dissertation.
+- Certificates of participation in at least two national or international conferences. - A copy of their publication in a peer-reviewed academic journal. - A copy of the Dissertation after the final amendments, signed by the five members of the Assessment Committee. - A Library receipt of the Dissertation.

-After reviewing the above-mentioned documents, the Dean of the Institute of Theology grants the award of Ph.D. to the Candidate.
-The University of Balamand solemnly awards the degree of Ph.D..
+After reviewing the above-mentioned documents, the Dean of the Institute of Theology approves the award of PhD to the Candidate.
+The University of Balamand solemnly awards the degree of PhD.